 This protocol is be completed by businesses providing outdoor equipment rental services, such as, kayaks, standup paddleboards, paddleboats, kitesurfing, electric boat rentals, and bikes.
 The requirements below apply to all businesses that provide outdoor equipment rental services.
-In addition to the conditions imposed on business sectors by the Governor, businesses must also be in compliance with the conditions laid out in this Protocol for Outdoor Equipment Rental Services.
+In addition to the conditions imposed on business sectors by the State Health Officer for outdoor recreation operators and retail operators, which may be found at https://covid19.ca.gov/industry-guidance/, businesses must also be in compliance with the conditions laid out in this Protocol for Outdoor Equipment Rental Services.
 This protocol must be implemented and posted prior to a business operating.